Fun Photography Facts

 Some Fun Photography Facts about me

-- My eyesight is bad – really bad.
+- My eyesight is bad – really bad. (and its not getting any better!)
 Even if I know you, or even worse if you live next door, I can pass you in the street if I don’t have my glasses on.
 (Of course it might just be too early in the morning to talk 🙂 ).
 However, I still take a whole lot of landscape photos without my glasses on though.
 If the blurry shape in the viewfinder looks good, that’s enough for me!
 It’s more important that the ‘balance’ of the image works than specifics. (more here) And I am left-eye dominant which I believe is rare.
+EDIT – sigh I am also needing to use them (!)

 - I will quite often pick an old RAW image at random to process on a Saturday evening, before calling it quits for the night and getting to bed.
 Let’s see – I may or may not have had a couple of drinks before that during the evening.
 It’s always fun on a Sunday morning to find out what I processed – and if it is any good!